Richard Feynman: Manhattan Project

 Returning to Los Alamos, Feynman was put in charge of the group responsible for the theoretical work and calculations on the proposed uranium hydride bomb, which ultimately proved to be infeasible.
 He was sought out by physicist Niels Bohr for one-on-one discussions.
 He later discovered the reason: most of the other physicists were too much in awe of Bohr to argue with him.
 Feynman had no such inhibitions, vigorously pointing out anything he considered to be flawed in Bohr's thinking.
 He said he felt as much respect for Bohr as anyone else, but once anyone got him talking about physics, he would become so focused he forgot about social niceties.
 Perhaps because of this, Bohr never warmed to Feynman.
 Feynman impressed Oppenheimer, who wrote in a letter to the University of California's physics department chairman, Raymond T. Birge, in November 1943 that Feynman was "by all odds the most brilliant young physicist here, and everyone knows this."

 At Los Alamos, which was isolated for security, Feynman amused himself by investigating the combination locks on the cabinets and desks of physicists.
 He often found that they left the lock combinations on the factory settings, wrote the combinations down, or used easily guessable combinations like dates.
 He found one cabinet's combination by trying numbers he thought a physicist might use (it proved to be 27–18–28 after the base of natural logarithms, e = 2.71828 ...), and found that the three filing cabinets where a colleague kept research notes all had the same combination.
 He left notes in the cabinets as a prank, spooking his colleague, Frederic de Hoffmann, into thinking a spy had gained access to them.

-Feynman's $380 monthly salary was about half the amount needed for his modest living expenses and Arline's medical bills, and they were forced to dip into her $3,300 in savings.
+Feynman's monthly salary of $380 was about half the amount needed for his modest living expenses and Arline's medical bills, and they were forced to dip into her $3,300 in savings.
 On weekends he borrowed a car from his friend Klaus Fuchs to drive to Albuquerque to see Arline.
 Asked who at Los Alamos was most likely to be a spy, Fuchs mentioned Feynman's safe-cracking and frequent trips to Albuquerque; Fuchs himself later confessed to spying for the Soviet Union.
 The FBI would compile a bulky file on Feynman, particularly in view of Feynman's Q clearance.